zenium-community/zenium/doc/multisig-tutorial.md

 This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki).

-At the time of writing, there is no way to extract a specific path from wallets in Bitcoin Core.
+At the time of writing, there is no way to extract a specific path from wallets in Zenium Core.
 For this, an external signer/xpub can be used.

 ## 1.1 Basic Multisig Workflow